bkw777/WP-2_IC-Card/README.md

 * A [non-volatile MRAM card](#mram-card), a RAM card that doesn't need a battery
 * A [ROM card](#rom-card), there is new software that runs from a rom card but no known images of any old original rom cards
 * A [programming adapter](#programming-adapter) that can read and write both the RAM and ROM cards outside of the WP-2
-* A [breakout card](#breakout-card) to allow connecting the bus to a breadboard or logic analyser etc
+* A [bus-tap/breakout card](#bus-tap) to allow connecting the bus to a breadboard or logic analyser etc

 ![](PCB/out/WP-2_IC-Card_SRAM.jpg)
 ![](PCB/out/WP-2_IC-Card_SRAM.slider.jpg)